-Globe Hopping, Rabies Stopping: Outreach to DRC
+Globe Hopping, Rabies Stopping: Outreach to DRCPosted on by

 We often talk about what we’ve done to help others stay free of infectious diseases.
 But something that often goes unstated is the training we provide that gives other health and medical professionals the tools to keep people healthy.
 Although a lot of this work happens here in the United States, the assistance we provide to other countries facing overwhelming disease outbreaks is also important.

 I often communicate with people in other countries about their rabies prevention and control needs.
 But it’s not every day that I get to meet and work with them face-to-face.
 That’s one reason I was very excited to travel with my colleagues in CDC’s Rabies Team to the Democratic Republic of the Congo (DRC), where we administered training to help the country in its efforts to combat a recent rabies outbreak.